bryancolin/ISDM-Group-1/04-Agile Methodology.md

 ## Sprint Planning Meeting
 Sprint Planning is an event in Scrum that kicks off the beginning of the sprint.
 This event is to define what can be delivered in the sprint and how the work can be achieved.
 Sprint is a set period of time where all the work is done and is done in collaboration with the whole scrum team.
 The planning meeting will involve the scrum master, project owner, and development team who will decide how the produce will proceed and a plan will then be developed for their own use.It is also this meeting where the team discusses "The Definition of Done" on each of the user stories to ensure that the work is completed in a timely manner.
 The team defines The Definition of Done when:

-* All class diagrams have been completed to its best abilities
+* All Prototypes & Models have been completed to its best abilities
-* Class diagrams have been reviewed by two member in the development team as well as the project owner
+* UML diagrams have been reviewed by two member in the development team as well as the project owner & product owner
-* Class diagram have beed reviewed by the product owner (i.e. tutor)
 * Feedback has been provided to the author of the diagrams

 The backlog is accessed in this meeting and will have user stories split up into sprint as shown in the table below: